yvelikova/axway-open-docs/content/en/docs/apigw_polref/connection_to_url.md

 {
-"title": "Connect to URL",
-"linkTitle": "Connect to URL",
+"title": "Routing filters",
+"linkTitle": "Routing filters",
 "weight": 11,
 "date": "2019-10-17",
-"description": "Use the **Connect to URL** or **Connection** filters to send messages to a target web service."
+"description": "Commonly used routing filters, including **Connect to URL** and **Connection**."
 }

+Depending on how the API Gateway is perceived by the client, different combinations of routing filters can be used.
+For an introduction to routing scenarios and the filters in the **Routing** category, see [Get started with routing configuration](/docs/apigw_polref/connection_general/).

 ## Connect to URL filter